-Net Product Revenues
+Product Revenues, Net

-During the year ended December 31, 2020, our only source of product revenues were from the sales of QINLOCK, which commenced in the U.S. in May 2020 following the FDA approval of QINLOCK on May 15, 2020.
-For the year December 31, 2020, product revenues were \$39.5 million, which consisted of \$38.0 million of revenues in the U.S. and \$1.5 million of revenues outside of the U.S.
+During the years ended December 31, 2021 and 2020, our only source of product revenues was from the sales of QINLOCK, which commenced in the U.S. in May 2020 following the FDA approval of QINLOCK on May 15, 2020 and during 2020 and 2021 in certain other jurisdictions following regulatory approval or on a named patient basis.

+During the years ended December 31, 2021 and 2020, net product revenues by geography consisted of the following: